dmbarbour/glas/docs/GrammarLogicProg.md

 We can apply '~' to hierarchical namespaces, not just individual definitions.
 This does increase risk of repetition, with nearly identical anonymous namespaces found in multiple grammars.
 A compiler could later mitigate this by combining or compressing common definitions.

-### Renaming
+### Translation

-Renaming individual symbols is useful for adapting a grammar to a context, or eliminating conflicts in context of multiple inheritance.

-Renames apply to the grammar or mixin definition.
-For example, if we apply rename 'int => integer' to a mixin, then the resulting mixin will override 'integer' and would neither reference nor modify 'int'.
-The compiler would know to also rename associated 'anno/int/' to 'anno/integer/', in case the mixin defines annotations, and to make private any symbols renamed to start with '~'.
-Rename operations can be defined and composed separately from grammars.

-This design is consistent with hierarchical and anonymous namespaces, which are also scoped to grammar definitions.
-This consistency, and the precise scope of renames, can help prevent subtle surprises.
+Translation (or rename) operations apply to a grammar or mixin definition.
+For example, if we translate 'int -> integer' in a mixin, then the translated mixin will override 'integer' in the target namespace, and leave 'int' alone.
+This design is consistent with hierarchical and anonymous namespaces, which are also scoped to grammar or mixin definitions.

+To support reuse and refactoring, renames can be defined independently of grammars.

+        translation aleph is
+            int -> integer
+            xyzzy -> fizzbuzz
+            fizzbuzz -> xyzzy

+        grammar foo = aleph(bar) . baz

+Multiple symbols may be renamed simultaneously.
+This allows for 'cyclic' renames, such as swapping 'xyzzy' and 'fizzbuzz' in the example above.
+However, it is an error if a rename accidentally combines two words.
+Thus, in the example above, it would be an error if 'integer' is already defined or used within grammar bar.
+A translation collision error would ideally be caught early, at module compile time, but it can also be caught later.

+We could also define translations by composition, or apply a hierarchical namespace to a translation, or translate some names into private spaces 'int -> ~int', or rename hierarchical namespaces 'm/ -> math/'.
+These don't require much extra effort from the compiler.

+### Grammar Interfaces

+We might also benefit from something like an 'interface' or 'mask' where we explicitly list only the names we want to expose, and everything not exposed is moved into a fresh anonymous namespace.
+This is much simpler than a translation, and it fills a useful role similar to export lists.

 ### Channel Based Interactions